Aletheia: What Makes RLVR For Code Verifiers Tick?: Research Questions and Results

-\paragraph{Background.} Thinking traces are known to significantly boost their performance~\citep{wei2022chain, kojima2022large}.
-However, the source of these gains is ambiguous, with several works finding the lack of any causal relation between the model's CoT and final answer~\citep{turpin2023languagemodelsdontsay,wang2025comprehensivesurveytrustworthinessreasoning}, casting doubt on the notion that the generated tokens allow the model to \textit{think} before answering.
-This behaviour is less common, but still prominent in Large Reasoning Models (LRMs)~\citep{chua2025deepseekr1reasoningmodels}.
-Thus, \textit{long} intermediate chains may not directly influence response quality~\citep{stechly2025beyond, kambhampati_stop_2025}, sparking an interest in generating shorter intermediate tokens~\citep{arora2025traininglanguagemodelsreason,sui2025stopoverthinkingsurveyefficient}.
-In this section, we dig deeper to quantify the impact of greater thinking in improving verifiers by performing a controlled ablation.
+\paragraph{Background.} Thinking traces significantly boost LLM performance~\citep{wei2022chain, kojima2022large}, but the source of these gains is ambiguous: several works find no causal relation between the model's CoT and final answer~\citep{turpin2023languagemodelsdontsay,wang2025comprehensivesurveytrustworthinessreasoning}, casting doubt on the notion that the generated tokens allow the model to \textit{think} before answering.
+This behavior is less common, but still prominent in Large Reasoning Models (LRMs)~\citep{chua2025deepseekr1reasoningmodels}.
+Thus, long intermediate chains may not directly influence response quality~\citep{stechly2025beyond, kambhampati_stop_2025}, sparking interest in generating shorter intermediate tokens~\citep{arora2025traininglanguagemodelsreason,sui2025stopoverthinkingsurveyefficient}.
+We quantify the impact of deeper thinking on verifier quality through a controlled ablation study.